Who We Are

 Good retirement planning typically involves insurance in one way or another, whether that is in the form of health insurance, life insurance, annuities, or all of these together.
 The insurance industry’s way of compensating agents is through commissions.
 However, commissions do not reduce the original principal amount you invest.
 These commissions are already factored into a company’s products, and can be paid to an agent as a one-time payout or an ongoing payout, for a specified period of time.

 Greg is the founder of K Financial LLC.
 He has spent nearly two decades in the financial world, and is a CERTIFIED FINANCIAL PLANNER™ professional.
 In addition to retirement preparation, Greg continues to work with his clients throughout their retirement in order to help them truly enjoy their golden years.
 His areas of focus include, Social Security Planning, Estate Planning, Long-Term Care Planning, Tax Planning, and Healthcare Costs in retirement.
 He is also a National Social Security Advisor Certificate Holder*.
 Greg is a graduate of Syracuse University.

 Jill has been working in the insurance industry for eight years.
 She has held her Life, Health and Fixed Annuities license in Pennsylvania since 2013.
 Her main role at K Financial is managing the operational aspects of the company, but she also specializes in assisting clients with healthcare, pre-retirement, through the state exchange.
-Jill graduated with her Masters Degree from California University of Pennsylvania and also volunteers as a Certified Mediator.
+Jill graduated with her Masters Degree from California University of Pennsylvania and also volunteers as a Certified Mediator, specializing in Elder Issues.